 A chargeback occurs when a customer disputes a payment and wants the transaction charge reverted back to a payment card.

-Chargebacks are not good for business and when a business has a high percentage ratio compared to their total transactions, the account can be shut down.
+Chargebacks are not good for business and when a business has a high percentage ratio compared to its total transactions, the account can be shut down.
 This can ultimately signal the end of that business because the business has no other means of processing payments.

-How High Risk Payment Processors Keep Chargebacks Low
+How High-Risk Payment Processors Keep Chargebacks Low

 Dishonest cardholders filing payment disputes, otherwise known as friendly fraudsters, make up most chargeback claims.